-Many companies out there still do not fully understand the high risk ransomware can be.
-For those that do not know what it is, well it is a severe form of malware that can take your personal files and encrypt them.
-Once encrypted the attackers will then ask for some form of payment to release the trapped data.
+For those that do not know what it is, ransomware is a severe form of malware that can take your data and files and encrypt them.
+Once encrypted the attackers will ask for some form of payment to release the trapped data.
 In most cases users are given instructions once infected on how to decrypt their data.
-Businesses have been known to even pay these attackers and receive no resolution.
+It is common to pay the attackers and not receive your data back.

-Now that we a have high level overview of what ransomware is, lets talk about in detail how it works.
+Now that we a covered what ransomware is, let’s talk about how it works.

-The most popular flavor of ransomware used by attackers are phishing spam (when you receive emails with attachments masked as files that look familiar or friendly).
-The user opens these attachments and without knowing, a file is download and executed in the background allowing the attacker to now take control over the PC.
-Once the PC is infected there is a high risk of spreading to other machines very quickly causing the same results.
+The most popular flavor of ransomware used by attackers are phishing spam, when you receive emails with attachments masked as files that look familiar or friendly.
+The person opens these attachments and unknowingly, a file is downloaded and executed in the background allowing the attacker to now take control over the PC.
+Once the PC is infected there is a high risk of spreading to other machines very quickly causing the same result.

-Most businesses these days are either not aware or believe “it wont happen to us” which can leave the business vulnerable.
-There is no real factor as to why hackers choose certain businesses as the victims but being prepared and protected will avoid situations as these.
+A lot of businesses are unaware of the severity or believe “it won’t happen to us” and can leave the business vulnerable.
+There is no real reason as to why hackers choose certain businesses over others as their victim but being prepared and protected will avoid situations as these.

 There are many ways to protect your business from being a ransomware hostage.
 Choosing a good web filtering service, email filtering service, Endpoint protection software, and user community awareness and training are all powerful tools to help stop you from being the next victim.